csci344/spring2023/pages/syllabus.md

 > * You can drop your lowest tutorial score.
 > * You may miss **three** class sessions without your participation grade being affected.
 > * You may resubmit assigments with a 10% penalty.
+> * Your final exam score may replace one of your quiz scores.
 >
 > Use this leniency wisely.
 I will not grant additional exceptions unless the circumstances are exceptional, and this will need to be done in coordination with Dean of Student's office.